 Here are a few more certifications for Sports Psychology graduates:

 As for licensure, each state has its independent and specific licensing requirements, which may or may not include additional qualifications, training, or examinations.
-For example, in most states, graduates of an online Master’s in Sports Psychology are required to take the Examination for Professional Practice in Psychology (EPPP), administered by the Association of State and Provincial Psychology Boards (ASPPB).
+For example, in most states, graduates of an online Master’s in Sports Psychology are required to take the Examination for Professional Practice in Psychology (EPPP) [44], administered by the Association of State and Provincial Psychology Boards (ASPPB) [45].

 Additional Resources for Sports Psychology Professionals

 The sporting world is a vast and competitive one.
 Any physical, emotional, or psychological aspect can improve or hamper performance and outcomes.
-To offer the best services to athletes and sports enthusiasts, graduates of a Master’s in Sports Psychology online program should keep up with the latest in the worlds of sports, psychology, and performance by connecting with peers and networking.
+To offer the best services to athletes and sports enthusiasts, graduates of a Master’s in Sports Psychology online program should keep up with the latest in sports, psychology, and performance by connecting with peers and networking.
 Tapping into resources such as those offered by the Association for Applied Sport Psychology and others will empower students and working professionals to advance their studies and careers.
 Here are a few such resources to consider:

 1. APA Division 47